nassimbg/Problems/notes/Notes.md

   - I solved it like the solution
   - use a MaxQueue to store the char based on their current Frequency.
   - every time you use remove a char from the queue:
-    1- add it to the StringBuilder
+    1. add it to the StringBuilder
-    2- decrement its freq
+    2. decrement its freq
-    3- add it to a set (name it InWindow) of chars currently withen window K if its freq > 0 else throw it away
+    3. add it to a set (name it InWindow) of chars currently within window K if its freq > 0 else throw it away
-    4- at the end try to remove the char of stringBuilder.charAt(length - k) from InWindow and add it again to the MaxQueue
+    1. at the end try to remove the char of stringBuilder.charAt(length - k) from InWindow and add it again to the MaxQueue

 ---